-(note – this sale is no longer available but the principle behind shopping this way still works!) 🙂
+(note – this particular sale was from 2014 (I know – I miss those prices too!) and is no longer available but the principle behind shopping this way still works!) 🙂

-So, if you're a big couponer you're probably not all that impressed with my deals (although that Turkey Hill Ice Cream savings was pretty exciting!)
+So, if you're a big couponer you're probably not all that impressed with my deals.
 But, if you're a regular mom who just needs to learn more about how to easily save on your groceries each week, here are five ways to easily save.